vinicunca/akar/docs/content/docs/2.pohon/2.components/accordion.md

 ### Trailing Icon

 Use the `trailing-icon` prop to customize the trailing [Icon](/docs/pohon/components/icon) of each item.
-Defaults to `i-lucide-chevron-down`.
+Defaults to `i-lucide:chevron-down`.

 ::tip
 You can also set an icon for a specific item by using the `trailingIcon` property in the item object.